Vaginal Birth After Cesarean Delivery

 Cesarean delivery, also known as cesarean section, is major abdominal surgery involving two incisions (cuts): One is an incision through the skin and abdominal wall and the second is an incision opening the uterus to deliver the baby.
 While at times necessary, especially in emergencies or for the safety of the mother or the baby, cesarean childbirth is not a procedure to be undertaken lightly by the doctor or the expectant mother.
 Many women who have had cesarean deliveries wish to deliver their next baby vaginally if possible.
 Vaginal childbirth occurs when the baby is delivered through the birth canal and vagina.

 Now it is accepted practice that a woman would attempt what is called "a trial of labor" to deliver naturally with her next delivery, under certain conditions, after having had a baby through cesarean childbirth.
 Many women now have a successful vaginal birth after cesarean delivery (known as VBAC).
 If the trial of labor is unsuccessful, the woman then undergoes a cesarean birth.
-About 70% of women who wish to try will successfully deliver vaginally after a cesarean birth.
+A majority of women who wish to try will successfully deliver vaginally after a cesarean birth.

 Harish M Sehdev, MD

 Must Read Articles Related to Vaginal Birth After Cesarean Delivery

 The eMedicineHealth doctors ask about Vaginal Birth After Cesarean Delivery:

 Vaginal Birth after Cesarean Delivery - Patient Experience

 Did you give birth vaginally after a Cesarean delivery?
 Please describe your experience.